CSCfi/swift-ui-deployment/production/README.md

 and `swift-browser-ui` services require external routes to operate.
 These routes are used for public facing operations.
 Setting up the routes is outside the scope of this readme.
-The routes can be chosen at will, but the required ones need to be transfered over to the `swift-browser-ui` environment variables so they can be made discoverable.
+The routes can be chosen at will, but the required ones need to be transferred over to the `swift-browser-ui` environment variables so they can be made discoverable.

 #### Production environment upgrade